-- 10. Appendix A Implementing Consultation Methods - 10.1.
+10. Appendix A - Implementing Consultation Methods

+- 10.1.
 The Council recognises that there are different levels of interaction between the Planning team and the community: - Notification providing information, for example through text messages, leaflets, email and post, advertising and ongoing awareness programmes. - Consultation consulting you on your views, for example through surveys, interactive maps and portals, exhibitions and formal consultation processes. - Participation such as in workshops where you would be actively involved in identifying needs and priorities - 10.2.
 The Council recognises the community's expectation that everyone receives information and has an opportunity to participate and comment.
-However, where documents relate to a specific area or issue such as a Neighbourhood Plan for a defined parish area only organisations and individuals with specific relevance to this area or issue would be more actively involved. - 10.3.
-The below table shows how you could be involved, for which documents and when in the process.
+However, where documents relate to a specific area or issue such as a Neighbourhood Plan for a defined parish area only organisations and individuals with specific relevance to this area or issue would be more actively involved.